 Parker Novak is a nonresident fellow with the Atlantic Council’s Global China Hub as well as the Indo-Pacific Security Initiative, housed in the Scowcroft Center for Strategy and Security.
-He is a foreign-policy, government-relations, and political professional with over fourteen years of experience across a diverse range of cultures and political systems.
-He currently serves as the deputy government relations director for the US Global Leadership Coalition, a bipartisan advocacy group that works across the country to make development and diplomacy programs a keystone of US foreign policy.
+He specializes in Southeast Asia, the Pacific Islands, Indo-Pacific geopolitics, and US foreign policy.
+He also serves as the deputy government relations director for the US Global Leadership Coalition, a bipartisan advocacy group that works across the country to make development and diplomacy programs a keystone of US foreign policy.

 He holds a master’s degree in political management and global politics from George Washington University and a bachelor’s degree in political science from The Ohio State University.
 He resides in Washington, DC.